-Assume to take three algorithms having increasing I/O-complexity: $C_1(n) = n$, $C_2(n) = n^2$ and $C_3(n) = 2^n$.
+Assume to take three algorithms having increasing I/O-complexity: $C_1(n) = n$ , $C_2(n) = n^2$ and $C_3(n) = 2^n$ .
 Here $C_i(n)$ denotes the number of disk accesses executed by the ith algorithm to process n input data (stored e.g. in n/B disk pages).
-Notice that the first two algorithms execute a polynomial number of I/Os, whereas the last one executes an exponential number of I/Os.
+Notice that the first two algorithms execute a polynomial number of I/Os (in the input size), whereas the last one executes an exponential number of I/Os.
 Moreover we note that the above complexities have a very simple (and thus unnatural) mathematical form because we want to simplify the calculations without impairing our final conclusions.
 Let us now ask for how many data each of these algorithms is able to process in a fixed time-interval of size t, given that each I/O takes c time.
-The answer is obtained by solving the equation $C_i(n) \times c = t$ with respect to n: so we get t/c data processed by the first algorithm, $\sqrt{t/c}$ data processed by the second, and only $\log_2(t/c)$ data processed by the third algorithm.
-These values are already impressive by themselves, and provide a robust understanding of why polynomial-time algorithms are called efficient, whereas exponentialtime algorithms are called inefficient: a large change in the length t of the time-interval induces just a tiny change in the amount of data that exponential-time algorithms can process.
-Of course, this distinction admits of many exceptions when the problem instances of interest have limited size; furthermore, there are exponential-time algorithms that have been quite useful in practice (think e.g. to the simplex algorithm).
+The answer is obtained by solving the equation $C_i(n) \times c = t$ with respect to n: so we get t/c data are processed by the first algorithm in t time, $\sqrt{t/c}$ data are processed by the second algorithm, and only $\log_2(t/c)$ data are processed by the third algorithm.
+These values are already impressive by themselves, and provide a robust understanding of why polynomial-time algorithms are called efficient, whereas exponential-time algorithms are called inefficient: a large change in the length t of the time-interval induces just a tiny change in the amount of data that exponential-time algorithms can process.
+Of course, this distinction admits many exceptions when the problem instances of interest have limited size; furthermore, there are exponential-time algorithms that have been quite useful in practice (think e.g. to the simplex algorithm).
 On the other hand, these examples are quite rare, and the much more stringent bounds on execution time satisfied by polynomial-time algorithms make them considered provably efficient and the preferred way to solve problems.
-Algorithmically speaking, most exponential-time algorithms are merely variations of exhaustive search, whereas polynomialtime algorithms are generally made possible only through the gain of some deeper insight into the structure of a problem.
+Algorithmically speaking, most exponential-time algorithms are merely implementations of the approach based on exhaustive search, whereas polynomial-time algorithms are generally made possible only through the gain of some deeper insight into the structure of a problem.
 So polynomial-time algorithms are the right choice from many points of view.
-One key observation can be drawn by running the above algorithms with a better I/Osubsystem, say one that is k times faster, and asking: How many data can be managed by this new PC?
+Let us now assume to run the above algorithms with a better I/O-subsystem, say one that is k times faster, and ask: How many data can be managed by this new PC?
+To address this question we solve the previous equations with the time-interval set to the length $k \times t$ , thus implicitly assuming to run the algorithms over the old PC but providing itself with k times more time.
+We get that the first algorithm perfectly scales by a factor k, the second algorithm scales by a factor $\sqrt{k}$ , whereas the last algorithm scales only of an additional term $\log_2 k$ .
+Noticeably the improvement induced by a k-times more powerful PC for an exponential-time algorithm is totally negligible even in the presence of impressive (and thus unnatural) technology advancements!
+Super-linear algorithms, like the second one, are positively affected by technology advancements but their performance improvement decreases as the degree of the polynomial-time complexity grows: more precisely, if $C(n) = n^{\alpha}$ then a k-times more powerful PC induces a speed-up of a factor $\sqrt[q]{k}$ .
+Overall, it is not hazardous to state that the impact of a good algorithm is far beyond any optimistic forecasting for the performance of future (mechanical or SSD) disks.

-1This is paraphrased from [8], now we talk about I/Os instead of steps.
+&lt;sup>1This is paraphrased from [8], now we talk about I/Os instead of steps.